If Japan isn’t traditional enough already, these 6 books show you the country in a whole new light.

-Top 6 Books to Read before Traveling to Japan
+The 9 Best Books to Read before Traveling to Japan

 It’s 10:45 p.m and it’s way too late for me.
 Not sleeping enough is like a hangover the morning after for me.
-Yet I still can’t put down the book I’ve been reading for the past few hours.
+Yet I still can’t put down a book I’ve been reading for the past few hours.
 I’m barely past half of the novel.
 So I know I won’t be able to finish it tonight.
 But it’s that good… Reluctantly, I give myself 15 more minutes.

 Today I have embarked on a new journey to Japan.
 Although I’ve never been to the Land of the Rising Sun, I feel like l already know a lot about this country.
 All thanks to different books that are either set in Japan or narrate about this faraway country and its culture.

-Today urban part of the country is more tolerant of western traditions.
+Today the urban part of the country is more tolerant of western traditions.
 A stream of heavy traffic and an ever increasing influx of office employees are common in Tokyo as much in New York.

-But travel just two hours by train to Kyoto, the old capital of Japan, and you feel like the time has stopped here.
+But travel just two hours by train to Kyoto, the old capital of Japan, and you feel like time has stopped here.
 Imperial palaces, lush gardens, classical Buddhist temples, Shinto shrines, and traditional wooden houses still cluster along major streets.
-Formal traditions have’t faded with the passage of time.
+Formal traditions haven’t faded with the passage of time.
 Kyoto’s Japan is a lot like the place you read about in books.

-But even in the old capital as well as in rural areas, the locals can abandon some of these customs for the sake of visiting foreigners.
+But even in the old capital as well as in rural areas, locals can abandon some of these customs for the sake of visiting foreigners.
 Being gracious hosts, the Japanese often close their eyes to the mistakes the oblivious travelers make.
 Yet still many of these flaws can’t be tolerated.

 A few non-fiction books that have been read throughout the world unveil Japanese wisdom and secrets to a long and contented life.